iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 {% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/smallscale_data.gif" class="img-fluid" %}
 </div>

+<p class="remark">Unless mentionned otherwise, all experiments were ran using full batch vanilla gradient descent.
+In experiments it is clear that adding momentum or using the Adam optimiser much easier to use on top of being faster to converge.
+However, the behavior is much less predictable.</p>

 ## Conclusion

 The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
-Each local minima usually found by doing gradient descent in the non-convex problem are also described by a convex problem.
-However, finding the global optima is impossible in practice, and the approximation are costly.
+The convex problem can describe every local minima found by gradient descent in the non-convex.
+However, finding the global optima is impossible in practice, and approximations are still costly.
 There is no evident link between feature learning in the non-convex and the convex reformulation.

 As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
 Unveiling the intricacies of training offers a glimpse into simpler, more transparent models, fostering adaptability and responsiveness in the evolving landscape of artificial intelligence.
 This duality of complexity and clarity underscores the ongoing quest for a more responsible and effective future in machine learning.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
-In real-world scenarios, networks often cease learning before reaching a local minima.
+In real-world scenarios, networks often cease learning before reaching a local minimum.